 Although temperatures won’t be that of more exotic destinations such as the Far East, you can still expect warm, sunny days – generally around the mid-teens (Celsius) – so you can definitely make the most of the café culture and the pristine Island architecture.

 Crete doesn’t have a full winter tourism season, but you will still be able to find some local tavernas and guest houses throughout the winter months (November – April).

 You’ll also be able to visit the most popular museums and archaeological sites without the crowds which is a real bonus!

 Sea temperatures from December onwards will be a little chilly, but this time of the year can be great for surfers (if you bring your wetsuit!).

 There are loads of other fun things to do in Crete in winter, such as watching Santa dive in the aquarium, and hiking amongst the foliage and flowers as winter turns to spring.

 Contributed by Tara from Taras Travels

-The main cities of Catania and Palermo, are baroque works of art that are best explored by foot.
-There are plenty of food, history and architecture tours to guide you around the piazzas, museums, harbors and medieval streets.
+The main cities of Catania and Palermo, are baroque works of art that are best explored on foot.

 6. Lake Skadar, Montenegro